VergilUa/EntitiesExt/README.md

 Other versions untested, but with updated / downgraded version of Entities package should work as well with minimum changes.

 Currently does not support authoring for Entity Graphics or Unity.Physics packages alike out-of-the-box.

-Use manual authoring components in these cases.
+Use manual authoring components for these cases.

 Any issues, suggestions or feature requests can be left either on github, or on Unity forum by link: https://forum.unity.com/threads/entitiesext-runtime-authoring-for-entities-and-tooling.1346108/